Texas Court Records

 Online

-The state of Texas offers a statewide online portal for accessing divorce records and other vital records from 1968 to the present.
-The cost of requesting a record through the vital records portal is $20 per copy and can only be paid using a credit or debit card.
-It is important to note that even if the records are not found, the fee is non-refundable.
+Texas offers a statewide online portal for accessing divorce and other vital records from 1968 to the present.
+Generally, requesting a record through the vital records portal ranges from $20 per copy and may be paid using a credit or debit card.
+It is important to note that the fee is non-refundable even if the records are not found.

 Once an order is processed, which takes around 20 days, the documents will be shipped.
-The more details the requesting party provides, the easier it will be for clerks to find the documents.
-Information that may aid in the search for these documents include:
+The more details the requesting party provides, the easier it is for clerks to find the documents.
+Information that may aid in the search for these documents includes:

 Who Can Obtain Divorce Records in Texas?

-Divorce records are accessible by the public as long as all the correct information is provided.
-Generally, divorce certificates and divorce decrees are only available to the parties involved in the divorce and attorneys, and other officials involved in the divorce proceedings.
+Divorce records are accessible to the public once all the correct information is provided.
+Generally, divorce certificates and decrees are only available to the parties involved in the divorce, their attorneys, and other officials involved in the divorce proceedings.

 Are Texas Divorce Records available online?